 Our main goal is to promote new ideas and approaches that are already discussing tomorrows challenges today.
-As a recently established Academy we therefore want to support creative minds and independent workers, who are at the beginning of their academic or professional career and would like to take the next step on their path.
+As a recently established Academy we want to support creative minds and independent workers, who are at the beginning of their academic or professional career and who would like to take the next step on their path.